demonh3x/loan-machine-kata/README.md

 - The one-way locking latch mechanism can be picked.
 - The one-way locking latch mechanism may not open when you tell it to.
   For example: it is under pressure because of the object is in a bad position.
+- The client also wants the machine to detect the malfunctions to later notify them to a technician.